mesonbuild/meson-python/docs/reference/config-settings.rst

    The same build directory can be used by subsequent invocations of ``meson-python``.
 This avoids having to rebuild the whole project when testing changes during development.

+   For backward comaptibility reasons, the alternative ``builddir`` spelling is also accepted.

 .. option:: dist-args